 UNBC will cancel your Letter of Acceptance and then notify Immigration, Citizenship and Refugees Canada that your letter of acceptance has been cancelled.
 Your deposit would then be refunded.
 Please visit the Finance website for other answers about deposits and refunds.
 You would need to re-apply for admission at UNBC and apply for your study permit should you decide to study at UNBC in the future.
 However, we recommend admitted students to defer their admission.

 Have Admissions deposit refund processes changed due to COVID-19?

 Admission deposit processes have not changed as a result of COVID-19.

 I am not studying in Canada.
 Can I opt out of my extended healthcare benefits from NUGSS or NBCGSS?

 A retroactive opt-out will be available for students who are unable to come to Canada to study.
 Please note the retroactive opt-out will not begin until July 2021.
 Charges for extended healthcare will appear on your account and a refund will be paid, or credited to your student account, after July 2021, if you choose to opt out.

 For full details on the retroactive opt-out, please contact NUGSS or NBCGSS for further details.

-I want to defer my start date to January.
+I want to defer my start date to a future term.
 What happens to my letter of acceptance and what do I need to do?

-If you wish to defer your admission to January 2021, please send a request to firstname.lastname@example.org indicating your wish to defer and we will issue a new Letter of Acceptance as well as waive the deferral fee.
+If you wish to defer your admission to a future term, please send a request to firstname.lastname@example.org indicating your wish to defer and we will issue a new Letter of Acceptance as well as waive the deferral fee.